Part of the Media & Entertainment category.

 Alternatives Comparison

-Key differentiator: imprvhub/mcp-claude-spotify is the safest choice — proper releases, zero open issues, updated for the February 2026 API changes.
-For maximum features, vsaez/mcp-spotify-player offers 40+ tools but has low visibility.
-The most popular option (varunneal) has the most stars but maintenance has slowed significantly.
+Key differentiator: imprvhub/mcp-claude-spotify is the clear safest choice — 7 proper releases (v0.5.0), zero open issues, 14+ tools including new playlist management features, and actively updated for API changes.
+For maximum features, vsaez/mcp-spotify-player offers 40+ tools but hasn’t been updated since August 2025.
+The most popular option (varunneal) is now officially abandoned. marcelmarais has seen strong star growth (282→311) and community contributions but still has the critical 403 bug unfixed.

 Known Issues & Limitations

-Development Mode restrictions — Since March 9, 2026, Spotify Developer apps require the owner to have Premium, are limited to 5 authorized users, and restricted to 1 Client ID per developer.
+3. Development Mode restrictions — Since March 9, 2026, Spotify Developer apps require the owner to have Premium, are limited to 5 authorized users (reduced from 25), and restricted to 1 Client ID per developer.
 Extended Quota Mode requires a legally registered business — individuals cannot qualify.

-Fragmented ecosystem — With 20+ implementations and no clear standard, users must evaluate which server to trust.
-The most popular (varunneal, 588 stars) is semi-abandoned.
-The most-featured (vsaez, 40+ tools) has only 16 stars.
-The best-maintained (imprvhub) has only 29 stars.
+6. Fragmented ecosystem — With 20+ implementations and no clear standard, users must evaluate which server to trust.
+The most popular (varunneal, 598 stars) is officially abandoned.
+The most-featured (vsaez, 40+ tools) has only 19 stars.
+The best-maintained (imprvhub) has only 34 stars.

 The Bottom Line